-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for asking that question.
-Now there is an annually scheduled meeting on (interpretation ends) poverty reduction (interpretation) where they review the cost of food using a food basket through the Department of Family Services along with the cost of food in various communities.
+Now, there is an annually scheduled meeting on (interpretation ends) poverty reduction (interpretation) where they review the cost of food using a food basket through the Department of Family Services, along with the cost of food in various communities.

-The food prices are quite dissimilar as (interpretation ends) there's four zones all across Nunavut (interpretation) and based on these distinct zones, they correlate the food prices across these zones and based on the review, they fix the zone prices.
+(interpretation ends) There are four zones all across Nunavut. (interpretation) Based on these distinct zones, they correlate the food prices across these zones and based on the review, they fix the zone prices.

-The newest review recommended a higher price however, because of the disparity in the zones; we used 34.5 percent as the increase to the income support payment levels.
+The newest review recommended a higher price; however, because of the disparity between the zones, we used 34.5 percent as the increase to the income support payment levels.
 Thank you, Mr. Speaker.